Request Info Enroll Now

 Academic Hours: 1

 LEA 2811 - Leadership & Organization Skills III.
-An application of leadership styles and skills, roles and functions of officers of student organizations.
+A study of leadership styles and skills, roles and functions of officers of student organizations.
 One hour lecture.
 One hour credit.

 LEA 2821 - Leadership & Organization Skills IV